 - How to apply

 Applications for 2016 entry will be closed by Sunday 31 July 2016.
-The Faculty of Life Sciences reserves the right to close courses earlier than this date if the course is full.
+We reserve the right to close courses earlier than this date if the course is full.

 Please note we require the following documents before we can consider your application: